devstroop/fsstp/README.md

-# SstpFlutter
+# FSSTP

-SstpFlutter is a Flutter plugin for SSTP VPN connections.
-It provides a convenient way to manage SSTP VPN connections, monitor connection status, and configure various settings.
+FSSTP is a Flutter plugin for SSTP/SoftEther VPN connections.
+It provides a convenient way to manage SSTP/SoftEther VPN connections, monitor connection status, and configure various settings.

 ## Features

-- Connect to SSTP VPN server
+- Connect to SSTP/SoftEther VPN server
 - Monitor connection status and duration
 - Retrieve download and upload speed
 - Enable and disable DNS